Editor’s Note: This guest post by Creek Stewart first appeared at willowhavenoutdoor.com.

 - Arrows can be a little cumbersome to pack

 What I enjoy most about the bow and arrow is that it requires skill to use.
 It is also a weapon that carries a certain amount of respect.
 Ninety-nine percent of being able to effectively use the weapon is the skill itself – not the equipment.
 The skill will always be with you.
-Even if your bow is damaged or broken in a survival situation or stolen in a bug out situation, you can even make a bow as long as you have a strong piece of cordage.
+Even if your bow is damaged or broken in a survival situation or stolen in a bug-out situation, you can even make a bow as long as you have a strong piece of cordage.
 I made the bow at the top of the conclusion from a hickory sapling using only my knife.
 I also made the arrow.
 Making a bow and arrow in the bush is definitely an option.
 However, it will do you no good if you don’t know how to shoot it.
 Preparation is the key.
 Practice now for the situation later.

 Remember, it’s not IF, but WHEN.

 Creek Stewart is a Senior Instructor at the Willow Haven Outdoor School for Survival, Preparedness & Bushcraft.
 Creek’s passion is teaching, sharing, and preserving outdoor living and survival skills.
-Creek is also the author of the book Build the Perfect Bug Out Bag: Your 72-Hour Disaster Survival Kit.
+The creek is also the author of the book Build the Perfect Bug Out Bag: Your 72-Hour Disaster Survival Kit.
 For more information, visit Willow Haven Outdoor.